sidewalkends/sidewalkends.github.io/resume/index.md

 * Developed and maintained globally utilized Linux support tools, training, and documentation.
 * Developed and deployed Linux support and Accessibility improvements.
 * Developed and led multiple global internal Linux Platform and Linux Professional Institute Certification (LPIC) training curriculums.
-* Led formation of a support escalation and advocacy team for Accessibility.
+* Led formation of a support escalation and advocacy team for Accessibility, driving creation of a dedicated Accessibility Support role.
-* Mentored and trained new teammates.
+* Created, organized, and led the first ever global platform support service team summit.
-* Advocated for and led global morale and well-being improvement projects and initiatives.
+* Led and advocated for global morale, psychological safety, and well-being improvement projects and initiatives.
+* Trained and mentored new CorpEng Internal Support teammates.

 ### <span>Corporate Engineering Support Technician, Google</span> <span>(01/2015 - 12/2016)</span>